-Every list needs a best-looking category, and we have stuck with the norm.
+Every list needs the best-looking category, and we have stuck with the norm.
 However, our winner in this bracket is bucking the trends of boring white golf gloves.
 Instead, they are adding some flavor to the game.

 The Bender Gloves Mesh design offers six design options.
 They range from colorful squares to skulls and crossbones and the American flag.

 Their gloves are crafted from mainly synthetic material, which increases stretch and breathability to optimize your comfort on the golf course.
-Spandex comfort inserts are further employed to increase stretch.
+Spandex comfort inserts are further employed to increase the stretch.